dumkydewilde/snowplow-serverless/README.md

+# Serverless Snowplow
-A serverless Snowplow pipeline on Google Cloud Platform (GCP).
+A serverless Snowplow pipeline on Google Cloud Platform (GCP) for ~€0.02/day.

 This repository is a Terraform template to run a fully serverless snowplow pipeline based on Google Cloud Run and BigQuery.
 This allows you to run Snowplow at a minimal cost, especially for smaller sites and blogs.